 08 – Olimpiada, Russia

-Polyus Gold is estimated to be the 8th-largest gold producer in the world.
+Polyus Gold holds the estimate of being the 8th-largest gold producer in the world.
 It is thought to have 90 million ounces of provable gold deposits spread over 5 mining operations in Siberia and the Russian Far East.
 Polyus Gold is the largest gold mining corporation listed on the London Stock Exchange (PGIL).

 Polyus Gold’s owner is Suleyman Kerimov, the enigmatic Russian investor who has not granted an interview in over 20 years, according to Forbes.
 Mr. Kerimov made his fortune in the Russian oil industry, but began to delve into the gold and silver industries in 2005, when he bought JCS Polymetal.
 Polyus Gold’s current CEO is German Pikhoya, and the company headquarters are in Moscow.